reposense/RepoSense/docs/DeveloperGuide.md

 Tabbed interface is responsible for loading various modules such as authorship to display additional information.

 ### Loading of dashboard information
 The main Vue object depends on the `summary.json` data to determine the right `commits.json` files to load into memory.
-This is handled by `api.js`.
-It loads the relevant file information from the network files, if it is available, otherwise a report archive have to be used.
+This is handled by `api.js` which loads the relevant file information from the network files if it is available, otherwise a report archive have to be used.

 Once the relevant `commit.json` files are loaded, all the repo information will be passed into `v_summary` to be loaded in the summary view as the relevant ramp charts.